 For radiological environmental risk assessments the benchmark may be in the form of a dose rate or be back-calculated using the available tools to environmental concentrations for each radionuclide that would give rise to the predicted no effect dose rate.
 These environmental concentrations (known as Environmental Media Concentration Limits (EMCLs) in the ERICA Tool, or Biota Concentration Guides (BCGs) in RESRAD-BIOTA) can be compared directly to measured or model predicted environmental media concentration values and subsequently used to determine a 'risk quotient' (see below).
-The use of calculated environmental concentration benchmark values are usually applied at earlier tiers or stages of a risk assessment for identifying (or screening out) sites where there is negligible risk of potential impact.
+These calculated environmental concentration benchmarks are often applied at earlier tiers or stages of a risk assessment for identifying (or screening out) sites where there is negligible risk of potential impact.